libra/website/docs/life-of-a-transaction.md

 **6** - As validator V~1~ is a proposer/leader, it will pull a block of transactions from its mempool and replicate this block as a proposal to other validators via its consensus component.
 (Consensus → Mempool [MP.3](#consensus-mempool-mp3), [CO.1](#consensus-mempool-co1))

 **7** - The consensus component of V~1~ is responsible for coordinating agreement among all validators on the order of transactions in the proposed block.
-(Consensus → Other Validators [CO.2](#consensus-other-validators-co2))
+(Consensus → Other Validators [CO.2](#consensus-other-validators-co2)).
+Refer to our technical paper [State Machine Replication in the Libra Blockchain](papers/state-machine-replication.md) for details of our proposed consensus protocol LibraBFT.

 ### Executing Block and Reaching Consensus